 Regularization of environmental conservation areas, in line with the Brazilian Forest code, in all farms; Depending on where a farm is located, between 20% and 80% of the native vegetation of each farm must be preserved by the farmer as well as riparian forests along rivers and streams.
 Farmers are also engaged in the prevention of farm and wildfires, through the implementation of on farm fire brigades.

-Effective reduction of workers accidents due to the training actions implemented by the certification; Improvement of well-being and health of farm workers; Farm workers are also trained on the correct use of personal protective equipment (PPE) and other safety measures when handling crop protection products and farm equipment.
+Effective reduction of workers accidents due to the training actions implemented by the certification; Improvement of well-being and health of farmers and farm workers; Farm workers are also trained on the correct use of personal protective equipment (PPE) and other safety measures when handling crop protection products and farm equipment.

 Brazil is the #1 responsible cotton supplier in the world